mikesol/wall/docs/src/README.md

 This document provides a gentle introduction to Wall, built very much the way the language is itself.
 We recommend reading it sequentially.
 In it, there are ample links to reference materials for further exploration.

-## Where is Wall?
+## Where is the source code?

-The source code for Wall is under active development on [GitHub](https://www.github.com/mikesol/wall).
+The source code for this documentation as well as the Wall language itself is under active development on [GitHub](https://www.github.com/mikesol/wall).